-The salt should go on your tongue or under your tongue.
-I repeat, take the salt every time you drink the water, unless you are avoiding the salt for a specific health reason discussed by your naturopath.
-Too much water without water without salt can be deadly.
+The salt should go on or under your tongue every time you drink.
+I repeat, take the salt every time you drink the water, unless you are avoiding the salt for a specific health reason discussed by your doctor.
+Too much water without salt can be deadly.

 Note: For optimal hydration voice care, you will want to start this protocol long before your speaking date.
-For some reason, even when people repeat the directions back, they fail to put the salt on their tongue and put the salt some place else and call and say they got sick.
-With two exceptions, nobody has ever had a problem by putting the salt in the mouth and letting it dissolve.
-Then drinking the water.
+For some reason, even when people repeat the directions back, they fail to put the salt on their tongue and then call and say they got sick from the salt in the water.
+With two exceptions, nobody has ever had a problem by putting the salt in the mouth and letting it dissolve and then drinking the water.

 While problems are very rare out of the thousands the Water Cures Protocol has helped, test this before you give a speech so your body to adjust to the new hydration protocols.

 Bathroom Visit Frequency Increase: Rarely, some, even with the salt, will have to visit the bathroom more often at the start of the protocol.
 If you cannot hold your water for at least 2 hours and up to 4 hours, then you need sugar.
 You can get this sugar and minerals with a bagel or a baked potato.
 This will help you to retain the water.
 In an emergency and if these are not available, a teaspoon of sugar or honey should help you hold your water.
 After your body gets acclimated, you will soon not have this problem.
 Some can hold their water for up to 4 hours in the day time and 8 hours over night.